ethan-oro/super-tic-tac-toe/README.md

 - heurisitc.py is a file that contains all of the different heuristic functions that we use throughout various agents
 - deep_q_learning.py is a file that implements a neural network model that tries to estimate the best action at each game state
 - run_nn.py is a file that helps simulates a neural network's training

+## Instructions

+In order to run these simulations, go into play.py.
+In this file, you can specify (1) the agents you want to play, (2) the number of games and (3) the verbosity (1-3) for how much you would want printed out after each game.